bnema/gart/README.md

 - `git_versioning`: Enables or disables Git versioning for your dotfiles.
 - `storage_path`: Sets the directory where Gart stores managed dotfiles.
 - `[settings.git]`: Subsection for Git-specific settings.
+  - `auto_push`: Enables or disables auto-pushing to the remote repository.
+(You must have a remote repository set up)
   - `branch`: Specifies the Git branch to use for versioning.
 If not set, the default branch name will be the hostname of your machine.
   - `commit_message_format`: Specifies the format of the commit message when updating a dotfile.
 The message is templated using Go's text/template package and has access to the following fields (for now):
     - `.Action`: The action performed (e.g., "Add", "Update", "Remove").